kenneth-messina/SwaggerServiceParser/README.md

 ## Common Error

 Receiving a "404" could indicate your swagger file is unable to be found given the location entered in the appsettings.json file.
 Check the link is correct.

-# Using the Service Files

-Note the the objects are wrapped so that the intended use is for an object to be passed in utilizing the destructuring assignment.
-This should help communication regarding the naming of each variable.